 Show simple item record

-dc.contributor.authorAuthorFirmino, Joana
+dc.contributor.authorAuthorFirmino, Joana P.

-dc.contributor.authorAuthorFernández-Alacid, Laura
+dc.contributor.authorAuthorFernández-Alacid, Laura.

-dc.contributor.authorAuthorVallejos-Vidal, Eva
+dc.contributor.authorAuthorVallejos-Vidal, Eva.

 dc.contributor.authorAuthorSalomón, Ricardo